 Where to stay in Japan

-Hotels are 'Japanese' or 'Western' in style, or a mix of both.
+Hotels can be 'Japanese' or 'Western' in style or a mix of both.
 Western-style accommodation is much like any modern US or European hotel, often with an excellent level of service.
-No-frills business hotel chains such as Toyoko Inn have become very popular; you'll find them in convenient locations in most cities and towns.

-At ryokan (traditional Japanese-style hotels), guests receive yukata (cotton kimono) and slippers, which are perfectly acceptable to wear both within your room and around the ryokan.
-Rooms have Japanese tatami (straw mat flooring), fold-away futon beds, and shoji (paper) sliding doors.
-Prices for ryokan range from reasonable for basic inns with shared baths to expensive for the most exclusive ones where rates will invariably include lavish breakfast and dinner meals, a private garden view and extremely attentive service.
+A Japanese-style hotel is called a ryokan.
+The rooms feature tatami (straw mat flooring), fold-away futon beds and a zataku (a short table where you sit on the floor around it).
+Guests will receive yukata (cotton kimono) and slippers – wearing both are acceptable in your room and around the ryokan.
+Prices for ryokan range from reasonable, for basic inns with shared baths, to expensive, for the most exclusive ones where rates will invariably include lavish breakfast and dinner meals, a private garden view and extremely attentive service.

 Most top-end hotels levy a service charge of 10 to 15% on the bill.
 The Tokyo Metropolitan Government also enforces a small accommodation tax of ¥100 per night on hotels and ryokan around the city that charge over ¥10,000 per room (¥200 per night if the room costs over ¥15,000).